 Throughout the vineyard, areas are fenced off for targeted “snailing”.
 If left to roam at random, the ducks will only eat snails that are easy to find.
 But by fencing off areas, the ducks burrow deep to pick out the hidden snails that would otherwise come out when it rains and feed on grapevine buds and young leaves.

 “By letting the ducks roam on the vineyard and eat the snails, we’re enabling a sustainable ecosystem which relies on the balance of nature,” Angove says.
-“The ducks remove the snails, which helps the vines to grow without the need for chemical controls.”
+“The ducks remove the snails.
+That helps the vines to grow without the need for chemical controls.”

 The proof is in the eating

-Certified organic produce isn’t just kinder on the landscape and on livestock, it also tastes better.
-Moondarra has been selling blueberries at local farmers’ markets for 15 years, and Prezioso says the response from customers never ceases to delight.
+Certified organic produce isn’t just kinder on the landscape and on livestock.
+It also tastes better.
+Moondarra has been selling blueberries at local farmers’ markets for 15 years.
+Prezioso says the response from customers never ceases to delight.

-“It still amazes us how many people say, ‘I’ve tried your blueberries, and they’re so much better than anything else I’ve tasted before’,” she says.
+“It still amazes us how many people say, ‘I’ve tried your blueberries.
+They’re so much better than anything else I’ve tasted before’,” she says.
 “They tell us that the blueberries they normally buy from the supermarket are always sour and under-ripe; that they never thought much of blueberries before.
 But then they try ours, and they’re converted!”

-Because of the growing demand for quality organic meat, Cleaver’s has expanded from selling only fresh cuts onto more “value-added” products, including certified organic beef hot dogs, chicken nuggets and lasagne – all three of which won the Australian Organic annual awards’ Organic Food Product of the Year when they were launched.
+Because of the growing demand for quality organic meat, Cleaver’s has expanded from selling only fresh cuts onto more “value-added” products, including certified organic beef hot dogs, chicken nuggets and lasagne.
+All three won the Australian Organic annual awards’ Organic Food Product of the Year when they were launched.